dnellis74/anagramservice/README.md

 1. git clone https://github.com/dnellis74/anagramservice.git
 1. cd anagramservice
 1. gradlew bootRun
+1.
-1. Check out http://localhost:9000/anagrams/street.json in a browser
+1. Check out http://localhost:3000/anagrams/street.json in a browser

-More to come!
-I fully intend to deliver the rest of the specification.
-I just wanted to deliver something before 5pm today!
+The ruby tests pass, expect for 2, but that seems to be a "trick" of sorts.
+The default port is set to 3000 in application.properties

 Ibotta Dev Project